Venon282/Expert-Advisor-Toolkit/README.md

 - @param friday: bool - Specifies if Friday is a valid trading day.

+- @param saturday: bool - Specifies if Saturday is a valid trading day.
+Defaults to false.

+- @param sunday: bool - Specifies if Sunday is a valid trading day.
+Defaults to false.

 #### Return :
 - @return bool - Returns true if the specified day of the week is a valid trading day, false otherwise.